dfuse-io/docs/content/ethereum/public-apis/getting-started/how-to-work-with-your-free-account.md

 ---
 weight: 1
-menuTitle: Working with your free account
+sideNavTitle: Working with your free account
-title: Working with your free account
+pageTitle: Working with your free account
 ---

 ## 1. Create a free dfuse account